ShaunRain/flutter_tindercard/README.md

 2. Import it: ```import 'package:flutter_tindercard.dart'```

-3. Add TinderSwapCard in your widget layout and write the single card layout builder you need, then you get a Tinder(陌陌) like swap card widget!
+3. Add TinderSwapCard in your widget layout and write the single card layout builder you need, then you get a Tinder(探探) like swap card widget!